mui/material-ui/docs/src/pages/getting-started/page-layout-examples/page-layout-examples.md

 So far we have demos for:

 - A dashboard
-- A sign-in page
+- A Sign In page
-- A sign-up page
+- A Sign Up page
 - A blog page
 - A checkout flow
 - An album page